gonzalo-munillag/Privacy_Enhancing_Technologies_Portfolio/Foundations_of_Private_Computation/README.md

 # Foundations of Private Computation

 This repository contains code and notes form the lessons ahout federated lerning, split learning, homomorphic encryption, differential privacy, among others.
-Additionally, it contains the capstone project.
+Additionally, the last item of the Lesson list is the link to my capstone project.
+(Not yet, need to finish the course)

 | Lesson |
 |:-------|